 Evolutionary biologist Leigh Van Valen (1935-2010) reported the He-La cells had developed into a new species and was no longer human.
 To Deborah, such crude unqualified information meant her mother was somewhere in a man-made hell.
 The stress such comments generated drove Deborah to suffer at least two strokes.
 Rebecca Skloot, a freelance science writer finally broke though the understandable mistrust of Deborah and the rest of the Lacks family, setting a course towards determining the truth about her mother’s cells.

 Meanwhile, bio-technology laboratories and academic research institutions grew rich from the continually dividing He-La cells while the Lacks family endured continuing poverty and deprivation.
 The ethical contradictions of their mother’s cells having been taken, studied, sold, and resold in the free-market was tested in the U.S. Supreme Court case of Moore v.
 Regents of California (1990).
-John Moore had visited the University of California Medical Center in 1976 seeking treatment for hairy cell leukaemia from Dr. David W. Golde, who took cell samples.
+John Moore had visited the University of California Medical Center in 1976 seeking treatment for hairy cell leukemia from Dr. David W. Golde, who took cell samples.
 By 1983, Golde had created a cell-line from Moore’s T-lymphocytes without Moore’s knowledge.
 Dr. Golde named himself and colleague Shirley G. Quan as the inventors of the new cell-line and entered into agreements with Genetics Institute, a bio-tech corporation engaged in the development of commercial applications for its research.
 As part of the agreement Golde was named a paid consultant and quickly grew wealthy from stock options in the bio-tech company.
 Upon discovering Golde’s deception, Moore, a well-educated, middle class white man, hired an attorney and sued for a share of the profits gained from his own bodily tissue.
 The California Supreme Court, however, reasoned that Moore had no right to any of the profits, even if derived from his own “discarded” body-parts.
 The Court concluded that bio-medical research would be undermined if individual patients (or research subjects) had the power of profit from medical advancement as a result of research done from their own body parts.
 It said nothing about the ability of researchers to profit from those same parts.
 The Moore decision gave medical researchers and institutions the unlimited right to manipulate body tissue of unsuspecting patients for private gain.

 The life and death of Henrietta Lacks is a cautionary tale that reflects the inherent contradiction between the stated purpose of medical research to provide benefit to human kind and the reality of blatant profiteering in the name of the advancement of science.
 Rebecca Skloot was not the first writer to investigate institutional racism in medicine and this treatise should not be taken as a thorough review of her impressive research for The Immortal Life of Henrietta Lacks.
-Yet since the book’s publication in 2010, bio-medical institutions have successfully adopted the tactics of politicians and movie stars when caught engaging in bad behaviour.
+Yet since the book’s publication in 2010, bio-medical institutions have successfully adopted the tactics of politicians and movie stars when caught engaging in bad behavior.
 Slick websites under bio-medical sponsorship which pay homage to Henrietta Lacks, have sprung up like weeds in a garden.
 Self-invited speakers come forth admitting institutional shortcomings but never institutional guilt.
 Carefully worded statements crafted by well-paid attorneys declare that the academic research institutions they represent made no money from the Lacks cells.
 They fail to mention the incredible amount of prestige and grant-funding the He-La line brought and continues to bring those institutions.
 The tragedy of the Henrietta Lacks saga should remind all of us, and especially those of us in the medical profession, that we have a responsibility to protect, not profit from, the bodies of those we serve including the smallest piece of those bodies, the human cell.